bartschliam/group_j/documentation/SPARQL_queries.md

 ---

+## Query 4

-### Query 4: Does more attractions mean higher house prices?
-Here are the house prices and number of attractions
+### Does more attractions mean higher house prices?
+Here are the house prices and number of attractions.

 ---